core-wg/oscore/draft-ietf-core-object-security.md

 6. Compute the AEAD nonce

-      * If the Observe option is not present in the response, compute the AEAD nonce by XORing the Common IV (with the most significant bit in the first byte flipped) with the padded Partial IV parameter from the request.
+      * If the Observe option is not present in the response, the nonce from the request is used.

-      * If the Observe option is present in the response, compute the AEAD nonce by XORing the Common IV with the padded Partial IV parameter from the response.
+      * If the Observe option is present in the response, compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

 7. Decrypt the COSE object using the Recipient Key.

    * If decryption fails, then go to 11.